edhinrichsen/retro-computer-website/README.md

 https://www.edwardh.io/

-This was a project I built for fun over one of my uni breaks, built in TypeScript and THREE.js, it a contains a number of nifty features such as:
+This was a project I built for fun over one of my uni breaks, built in TypeScript and THREE.js, it contains a number of nifty features such as:
 - 3D retro computer that you can interact with
 - very simple UNIX shell implementation
 - files system implementation